By: John R. Prahinski, MD

-What training does my Orthopedic Sports Medicine doctor have?
+What training does my Orthopaedic Sports Medicine doctor have?

-An orthopedic sports medicine physician is an individual who has completed an undergraduate college degree usually in four years.
+An orthopaedic sports medicine physician is an individual who has completed an undergraduate college degree usually in four years.

 They then complete medical school and earn a medical degree after four years.